explodingdinosaurs/pixel3a_grapheneos_setup/README.md

 Media gallery.
 The stock GrapheneOS one isn't great.
 Installed using Accrescent.
 #### OpenCamera
 The stock GrapheneOS isn't great.
 OpenCamera is pretty good and packed with a huge amount of features.
 Installed with f-droid.
+#### SimpMusic
+Awesome name.
+Basically spotify but uses youtube as the music source.
+Installed with obtainium from [here](https://github.com/maxrave-dev/SimpMusic).
 #### Spotify
 Currently looking for and trialling alternatives to spotify.
 Installed with aurora.
 #### Tubular
 It's a fork of NewPipe.
 NewPipe is a front end to youtube that doesn't track you or send information back to youtube, and it doesn't insert ads.
 Tubular is essentially NewPipe with SponsorBlock (a firefox extension) installed.
-Installed with f-droid
+Also includes interface for soundcloud.
+Installed with f-droid.
 #### VLC
 We all love it.
 Installed with f-droid.